chenmiaomiao/leonardsusskind/README.md

 # Introduction
 The lecture notes of Professor Leonard Susskind.
 If this violates any copyrights, please contact me to delete this repository.

+# Donation
+If this project help you reduce time to develop, you can give me a cup of coffee :)

 # Core courses

 ## Classical Mechanics